ashbie/calcEngine/notes/readme.md

 So, both literals and explicitly interned string objects can be stored in the string pool, allowing efficient memory use and reference equality where desired.

 ## Yes!
 They are actually objects!
-So calling the intern() method on a string object will no move the object to the string pool BUT it will create a new object in the string pool; so there will be 2 objects with the same value but one will be in the heap while the other will be in the string pool, right?
+So calling the intern() method on a string object will not move the object to the string pool BUT it will create a new object in the string pool; so there will be 2 objects with the same value but one will be in the heap while the other will be in the string pool, right?

 *Yes, that's correct!*